VarunSelvam/DoublePlayerPacman/README.md

 # DoublePlayerPacman
 Its a typical pacman game except for two players.
+Whenever a player gets a tablet or circle object they gain the ability to eat the ghosts and the second player.
+If the first player suceeds in eating the second player, than the game is over.
+The other way is to win is for one player to have their pacman eat more ghosts than the other player.
+There is a time limit of 5 minutes and if they suceed in eating more ghostst than they win the game.